mo1ein/jobname/src/tabdeal/tabdeal.md

 - What is your most challenging experience that you involved with in your work?

-- What you gonna do if suddenly we recieve massive requests?
-How you can handle it?
+- What would you do if suddenly we receive massive requests?
+How would you handle it?

   <details>
   <summary style="font-size:14px"><b><em>Answer</em></b></summary>
   <div style="border:2px dashed #4a5568; padding:12px; border-radius:6px; margin-top:8px; background-color: rgba(74,85,104,0.15);">

-    ### 1. 🎯 Short Answer

-    First, I'd identify the bottleneck — is it CPU, memory, DB, or network?
-Then apply a layered approach: add caching (Redis) to reduce DB hits, scale horizontally with load balancers, use rate limiting to protect upstream services, and offload heavy work to async queues (Kafka/RabbitMQ) so the main path stays fast.

-    ### 1. 🎯 Long Answer

-    When facing a sudden traffic spike, the key is to respond in layers rather than panic-fixing one thing.
-Start by observing metrics (latency, error rates, CPU, memory, DB connections) to pinpoint the bottleneck.
-If the bottleneck is the database, introduce caching layers like Redis or CDN for read-heavy data.
-If it's compute, scale horizontally by adding more instances behind a load balancer.
-If the issue is synchronous processing overwhelming your system, decouple with message queues — push non-critical work (notifications, analytics) to background consumers.
-Apply rate limiting and circuit breakers to prevent cascading failures.
-Finally, consider auto-scaling policies so the system adapts proactively to traffic patterns.
+  If we suddenly receive a massive number of requests, the first thing I'd do is identify the root cause instead of immediately scaling the system.
+I'd check our monitoring dashboards, logs, and traces to understand whether the spike is caused by legitimate user traffic, a recent deployment, a client bug causing excessive retries, or even malicious traffic.

+  Next, I'd identify the bottleneck by looking at metrics such as request latency, error rates, CPU and memory usage, database performance, connection pool utilization, and network traffic.

+  Once I know the bottleneck, I'd apply the appropriate solution:

+  - If the database is overloaded, I'd reduce the load with Redis or CDN caching, optimize slow queries, or use read replicas for read-heavy workloads.
+  - If the application servers are the bottleneck, I'd scale them horizontally behind a load balancer or rely on auto-scaling if it's configured.
+  - If synchronous processing is slowing requests, I'd move non-critical tasks like notifications or analytics to background workers using a message queue.
+  - To protect the system from cascading failures, I'd enable rate limiting, circuit breakers, and, if necessary, load shedding.

+  After the incident is resolved, I'd perform a postmortem to understand what happened, fix the root cause if it was a bug, review our auto-scaling and capacity planning, and run load tests to ensure we're better prepared for future traffic spikes.

   </div>
   </details>